The

 found on the territory

-archaeological sites and findspots near Stavropol;
+and findspots near Stavropol; these are: the burial

-these are: the burial ground No. 2 of Tatarskoe Hillfort (crypt No. 1), the burial ground No.4 in
+ground No. 2 of Tatarskoe Hillfort

-selfsame area, the hoard of horse body armor and ornaments found northwest of
+body armor and ornaments found northwest of Stavropol and dated back from the

-century BCE, and, finally, some artifacts found near Aleksandrovsk.
-In
+4th to the 2nd century BCE, and, finally, some

-the 4th century BCE, in addition to battle protective equipment
+artifacts found near Aleksandrovsk.
+In the 4th century BCE, in

-per se, some casted frontlets and chanfrons were used exclusively for ornamental purposes.
-As a rule,
+addition to battle protective equipment per se, some casted frontlets and chanfrons were used exclusively for ornamental purposes.

-some of these are small in size, to only cover a
+As a rule, some of these are small in size, to only cover a part of a horse’s

-part of a horse’s head, and some are openwork.
-In total, three bronze
+head, and some are openwork.
+In total, three bronze frontlets and two chanfrons are dated back to the 4th century

-elongated trapezoids found near Aleksandrovsk, (b) an openwork rectangle-shaped frontlet of the Stavropol hoard,
+(b) an openwork rectangle-shaped frontlet of the Stavropol

-margins, and (c) zoomorphically shaped plate-like chanfrons and cheek-guards of the same hoard.
-In the vicinity of Stavropol,
+plate-like chanfrons and cheek-guards of the same

 a total of five prometopidia and two cheek-guards